-Your business might spend a lot of time and money in the creation of databases, so it’s important to know if, when and how your databases can be protected by intellectual property rights or database rights.
-Here our expert IP solicitors explain the basics of IP and other protection in databases.
+Businesses typically spend a lot of time and money in the creation of databases, so it’s important to know if, when and how your databases can be protected by intellectual property rights.
+In this article our intellectual property solicitors explain the basics of intellectual property and other protection available to database owners.

 We'll be covering: